Frequently Asked Questions

 For those of you curious about my cell phone, it's a basic flip phone because any other phone out there is not properly designed for somebody like me.
 Not even the optional cases for smartphones with the rubber grips.

-I do not own any sort of pad computer, such as an iPad or Kindle.
+I do not own any sort of pad computer that lacks proper peripherals like keyboards, such as an iPad or Kindle.
 I do not want them.
 I do not like them.

 - Do you do "art streams"?